Everything Families Need to Know about the Child and Dependent Care Tax Credit

 No. The cost of an overnight camp does not count as a work-related expense.

-My child is enrolled in private kindergarten.
+My child is enrolled in a private kindergarten.
 Are the expenses to attend the private kindergarten work-related expenses?

 I send my child to after-school care.
 Are these expenses work-related expenses?

 Maybe.
-Expenses paid for before- or after-school care of a child in kindergarten or a higher-grade level are expenses for care, and therefore are work-related expenses, provided all other conditions are satisfied (for example, the expenses allow you to work or look for work).
+Expenses paid for before- or after-school care of a child in kindergarten or a higher-grade level are expenses for care and, therefore, are work-related expenses, provided all other conditions are satisfied (for example, the expenses allow you to work or look for work).

 GTM can help